Introduction

 - Thus, immersion in the theory of learning activity through lectures and seminars and the study of relevant scientific literature by Master's students does not ensure the active mastery of the principles of developmental learning and their "recognition" in the practice of the real educational process.

-Practicum 2 – lesson analysis – immerses master's students in the mechanisms that shape the educational environment of a residential school: specific educational content, presented as a constant problematization and search for solutions; specific forms of child-adult relationships in which the teacher organizes and directs the students' research activities; and specific interpersonal relationships manifested in supporting and considering the actions of others when constructing their own educational activities.
-Practicum 3 allows master's students to discover the connection between the educational tools they observe in lessons and the new psychological developments at the meta-subject and personal levels that emerge as a result of students' immersion in the educational environment of a residential school.
-Therefore, only after mastering the content of Workshops 1–3 can master's students be offered the following creative work.
+Practicum 2 – lesson analysis – immerses master's students in the mechanisms that shape the educational environment of the DL school: specific educational content, presented as a constant problematization and search for solutions; specific forms of child-adult relationships in which the teacher organizes and directs the students' search activity; and specific interpersonal relationships manifested in supporting and considering the actions of others when constructing their own learning activity.
+Practicum 3 allows master's students to discover the connection between the educational tools they observe in lessons and the new psychological developments at the meta-subject and personal levels that emerge as a result of students' immersion in the educational environment of the DL school.
+Therefore, only after mastering the content of Practicums 1–3 can master's students be offered the following creative work.
+In Practicum 4, master's students were presented with a task requiring a logical-subject and logical-psychological analysis of the content, defining a system of basic concepts, and designing problematic situations that involved collective discussion by the students themselves, trial-and-error activities, hypothesizing, analysis, and reflection.
+This task can only be solved in collaboration with an experienced teacher familiar with the subject matter and methods for organizing joint work of the students.
+Over the course of the program, more than 50 scenarios for organizing student joint problem solving were proposed.

-An expert evaluation was conducted at a methodological seminar for teachers at Regional School No. 91.
+An expert evaluation was conducted at a methodological seminar for teachers at School No. 91.
 Thirty scenarios for lesson fragments organized as collaborative work among student groups were analyzed.
-The following were evaluated:
+The following were the subjects of the assessment:

-- Definition of the subject content of the learning task and the feasibility of its development through a group search and research task;
+- determination of the subject content of the learning problem and the possibility of its disclosure in the form of a group search and research task;

 - Method of distributing actions/operations/functions/roles among participants;

-- Validity of the need for group interaction to solve the task;
+- Validity of the need for group interaction to solve the problem;

 - Appropriateness of the task to the age, individual, and motivational characteristics of the students.
 The analysis revealed that the proposed scenarios implement two basic models of interaction organization, differing in the ways in which functions are divided and, accordingly, in the specifics of communication in the overall problem-solving process.